-Three members of the Southeast Ohio Radio Adventure Team succeeded in activating William Howard Taft National Historical Site as part of the ARRL's year-long National Parks on the Air (link).
-Eric McFadden, WD8RIF; and Miles McFadden, KD8NKC; and Tom Witherspoon, K4SWL, activated William Howard Taft National Historic Site, NS78 (link) in Cincinnati, Ohio on a cold, damp December morning.
+Two members of the Southeast Ohio Radio Adventure Team succeeded in activating William Howard Taft National Historical Site as part of the ARRL's year-long National Parks on the Air (link).
+Eric McFadden, WD8RIF, and Miles McFadden, KD8NKC, activated William Howard Taft National Historic Site, NS78 (link) in Cincinnati, Ohio, after attending the Georgetown (Ohio) Hamfest.

 Miles did not operate but helped with set-up and tear-down and did all of the activation photography.